sbalmt/xcheme/documents/basics.md

 ## What happened?

-We just used XCHEME to make a parser that's able to consume combinations of _Hello world_ sentences, we also printed all the tokens and nodes produced in the analysis process.
-To better understanding of what happened and start to create your own lexers and parsers take a time to delve into the next steps.
+We just used XCHEME to make a parser that's able to consume combinations of _Hello world_ sentences, we also printed all the tokens and nodes produced in the analysis process to check if everything was ok.
+Now to get a deep understanding of what happened, why it happened that way, and start creating your own lexers and parsers, take a time to delve into the next steps.

 ## Next steps